 In addition to benefits that have already been earned by members prior to the valuation date, employee members will continue to earn new benefits in the future.
 The cost of these new benefits must be met by both employers and employees.
-The employers' share of this cost is known as the "primary rate".
+The employers' share of this cost is known as the "Primary Rate".

-The primary rates for employers are determined with the aim of meeting the funding target in respect of these new benefits at the end of the set time horizon with an appropriate likelihood of success.
-The primary rate will depend on the profile of the membership (amongst other factors).
+The Primary Rates for employers are determined with the aim of meeting the funding target in respect of these new benefits at the end of the set time horizon with an appropriate likelihood of success.
+The Primary Rate will depend on the profile of the membership (amongst other factors).
 For example, the rate is higher for older members as there is less time to earn investment returns before the member's pension comes into payment.

-The methodology for calculating the primary rate will also depend on whether an employer is open or closed to new entrants.
+The methodology for calculating the Primary Rate will also depend on whether an employer is open or closed to new entrants.
 A closed employer will have a higher rate as we must allow for the consequent gradual ageing of the workforce.

-For the reasons outlined above regarding the uncertainty of the future, there is no guarantee that the amount paid for the primary rate will be sufficient to meet the cost of the benefits that accrue.
-Similarly, there is no guarantee that the secondary contributions will result in a 100% funding level at the end of each employers' respective time horizon.
+For the reasons outlined above regarding the uncertainty of the future, there is no guarantee that the amount paid for the Primary Rate will be sufficient to meet the cost of the benefits that accrue.
+Similarly, there is no guarantee that the Secondary Rates will result in a 100% funding level at the end of each employers' respective time horizon.
 Further discussion of this uncertainty is set out in Appendix C.